samsan1212/webpack-typescript-starter/README.md

 [VueJS CLI](https://cli.vuejs.org/),
 [Angular](https://angular.io/guide/setup-local)

-Webpack Typescript Starter only provide an enviornment of Webpack + Typescript, and letting you guys do your magic in there :wink:
+Webpack Typescript Starter only provide an environment of Webpack + Typescript, and letting you guys do your magic in there :wink:

 ## Getting Started
 1. Clone this project